(previously known as Eulechria episema)

 (Photo: courtesy of Brian Cartwright, Adelaide Hills, South Australia)

-This Caterpillar has been found feeding on the dung of
+The Caterpillar of this species has been found feeding on the dung of

 The caterpillar spends its whole time feeding inside a single scat.
 The caterpillar pupates in its scat.

-The adult moths have grey-brown forewings with black marks all over them.
+The adult moths have pale grey-brown forewings, each some dark markings, including a narrow broken black band near the base, and two others further along the wing, and four prominent black spots on the costa.
 The hindwings are plain grey, fading toward the bases.
 The wingspan is about 2 cms.

 The species has been found in